 Learn How to Become a Self-Taught Data Analyst

-There are many online resources which can help you with your first steps in Excel, but if you are looking for one book, I highly recommend “Excel Hacks: 100 Industrial Strength Tips and Tools 1st Edition”: https://www.amazon.com/Excel-Hacks-Industrial-Strength-Tools-ebook/dp/B0043GXMPM
+There are many online resources which can help you with your first steps, but if you are looking for one book, I highly recommend “Excel Hacks: 100 Industrial Strength Tips and Tools 1st Edition”: https://www.amazon.com/Excel-Hacks-Industrial-Strength-Tools-ebook/dp/B0043GXMPM

 an Excel spreadsheet with a data table